vcz-fr/TheFollowUp/index.md

 <div class="card" markdown="1">

-# For when a tweet is just not enough
+# Scouting the Web since 2012

 The world is wonderful.
-So many places for your mind to wander around.
+So many places for the mind to wander.
 So many ideas to explore.
-Us billions produce such an amount of knowledge, passion, ideas.
+There lives such an amount of knowledge, passion, ideas on this planet.
 A portion of which ends up on the Internet and will get discovered, shared and improved.
-This website aims to become my curated trove of discoveries.
+This website is my curated trove of discoveries.
 Articles, snippets, ideas and more.

-At times, 280 characters don't bring enough context.
-Explaining why content deserves your attention takes longer.
+Sometimes, 280 characters don't bring enough context.
+Explaining why content deserves attention takes longer.
 It may be because it deals with a topic of importance to me or because it demonstrates progress, some vision years in the making, years into the future.
 The future we are building, one idea at a time.